-To avoid potential competitive exclusion of grounddwelling ants (Ennis, 2010) by keystone ant species, Azteca sericeasur, trees were selected that met the following criteria: (1) free of A. sericeasur nests for the last 3 years; (2) neighboring trees within a 10-m radius had to be free of A. sericeasur; (3) the paired trees were a minimum of 10 m apart to avoid shared leaf litter content and a maximum of 100 m from each other to ensure sampling was done in a similar area of the 45-ha plot and sampled during the same day (e.g., sampling in overgrown or managed area is not representative of the coffee farm as a whole) (De la Mora et al., 2013); (4) diameter at breast height (dbh) had to be equal to or greater than 30 cm.
-Using a georeferenced map of the 45-ha plot in Finca Irlanda, we selected 28 trees for sampling: 14 of I. micheliana, the most abundant N-fixing species, and 14 of A. latifolia, the most abundant non-N-fixing species (Li et al., 2016).
-At each tree, we set four 5-m-long transects from the base of the tree in a cross pattern following all cardinal directions.
-Along the NS transect, we established three 1-m2 quadrats for arthropod extraction, for a total of 84 quadrats: one at the base of the tree and two at 5 m from the base of the tree.
+To avoid potential competitive exclusion of ground-dwelling ants (Ennis 2010) by keystone ant species, Azteca sericeasur, trees selected met the following criteria: (1) free of A. sericeasur nests for the last 3 years; (2) neighboring trees within a 10m radius had to be free of A. sericeasur; (3) the paired trees were a minimum of 10m apart to avoid shared leaf litter content and a maximum of 100m from each other to ensure sampling was done in a similar area of the 45 hectare plot and sampled during the same day (e.g. sampling in overgrown or managed area not representative of the coffee farm as a whole) (De la Mora et al., (2013); (4) diameter at breast height had to be equal or greater than 30 cm.
+Using a georeferenced map of the 45-hectare plot in Finca Irlanda, we selected 28 trees for sampling: 14 of Inga micheliana, the most abundant N fixing species, and 14 of Alchornea latifolia, the most abundant non-N-fixing species (Li et al., 2016).
+At each tree we set four 5 m transects from the base of the tree in a cross pattern following all cardinal directions.
+Along the NS transect, we established three 1 m quadrats for arthropod extraction, for a total of 84 quadrats: one at the base of the tree and two at 5 m from the base of the tree.
 All transects were used to measure local environmental site factors (e.g., leaf litter depth).